RucuLabs/ruconnect/README.md

 # RuConnect
 Discord and Telegram bot designed to streamline management and facilitate effective communication within a small development team.

+## Why?
+RuConnects is a platform designed to facilitate connections between your small development team and the people you collaborate with, even when they use different communication channels such as Discord or Email.

 ## Dependencies
 - Python 3.11.3
 - Discord.py